SMRT Buses: SMRT Buses (2004–present)

 On 13 March 2016, SMRT relocated Woodlands Regional Interchange to Woodlands Temporary Interchange.
 On 29 May, SMRT handed over management of Bukit Batok Interchange and Bukit Batok services under Bulim package to Tower Transit Singapore.

 On 4 September 2017, SMRT opened its first integrated transport hub, Bukit Panjang.

 On 18 and 25 March 2018, SMRT handed over Yishun services under Seletar package to SBS Transit.
 On 16 December, SMRT relocated Choa Chu Kang Interchange.

 On 8 September 2019, SMRT opened its second integrated transport hub, Yishun.

 In November 2020, SMRT laid up its last non-wheelchair accessible bus, the Mercedes-Benz O405G Hispano Habit.
 1 unit is currently preserved at Woodlands depot.

 On 23 January 2021, SMRT relocated Bukit Panjang Temporary Bus Park to Gali Batu Terminal.
 On 13 June, SMRT opened its third and also largest integrated transport hub in Singapore, Woodlands.
 From 5 September to 3 October, SMRT handed over management of Yishun Integrated Transport Hub & Sembawang Interchange and Yishun, Woodlands & Sembawang / Yio Chu Kang services under Sembawang-Yishun package to Tower Transit Singapore in 3 separate tranches.
-As a result; SMRT discontinued NightRider NR1, NR2 and Express 963R at the expiry of Mandai Package contract on 3 October 2021 and on February 2022, SMRT closed its Ang Mo Kio depot.
+As a result; SMRT discontinued NightRider NR1, NR2 and Express 963R at the expiry of Mandai Package contract on 3 October 2021 and in February 2022, SMRT closed its Ang Mo Kio depot.

-SMRT discontinued three more NightRider (NR3, NR5, NR6 & NR8), Resorts World (188R) and Zoo (926) on 30 June 2022.
+SMRT discontinued three more NightRider (NR3, NR5, NR6 and NR8), Resorts World (188R) and Zoo (926) on 30 June 2022.
 These services were suspended since 8 April 2020 due to the COVID-19 pandemic in Singapore.

 On 18 August 2023, the Land Transport Authority announced that SMRT had won the bid for the Jurong West Bus Package.

-On 1 & 15 September 2024, SMRT took over management of Soon Lee Depot, Boon Lay & Joo Koon Integrated Transport Hub and Tuas Terminal and Boon Lay, Joo Koon / Tuas / Soon Lee services under Jurong West package from SBS Transit.
+On 1 and 15 September 2024, SMRT took over management of Soon Lee Depot, Boon Lay and Joo Koon Integrated Transport Hub and Tuas Terminal and Boon Lay, Joo Koon / Tuas / Soon Lee services under Jurong West package from SBS Transit.

-On 12 & 13 January 2025, Bus 912M was withdrawn and Bus 967 from Woodlands Temp Interchange was introduced.
+On 12 and 13 January 2025, Bus 912M was withdrawn and Bus 967 from Woodlands Temp Interchange was introduced.